MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pinch.md

 }
 ```

-## Creating a PinchToZoom Container
+## Creating a PinchToZoom container

 Handling the pinch gesture to perform a zoom operation requires some math to transform the user interface.
 This section contains a generalized helper class to perform the math, which can be used to interactively zoom any user interface element.
 The following code example shows the `PinchToZoomContainer` class: